Want to Save Money? Buy an EV.

 But that is only part of the story.
 Over the lifetime of the vehicle, an EV is expected to save drivers $6,000-$12,000 due to lower fueling and maintenance costs.

-Many electricity providers have programs designed to help EV drivers install at-home Level 2 charging, access lower electricity rates, and other incentives.
+Many electricity providers have programs designed to help EV drivers install at-home Level 2 charging, access lower electricity rates, and opt into other incentives.
 Check with your local provider to see if you can benefit from some of these programs!
+Even automakers are getting in on the action, with some companies like Ford, GM and Honda creating programs to discount level 2 charging.

 What should I know about these tax credits?